Escherichia or E. coli: Intestinal Flora and Bacterial Infection

 E.coli isn't the most numerous bacterium in our large intestine, but it does seem to be consistently present.
 In fact, its presence in the environment is used as an indicator of fecal pollution.
 One specific benefit of the bacterium is that it makes vitamin K, which we absorb.
 We need this vitamin in order for our blood to clot when we're wounded.
 The organism also makes some B-complex vitamins.

 Researchers are finding that many members of our intestinal flora are beneficial for our health.
 They make substances that our bodies absorb and use, help to digest food, and interfere with the growth of harmful bacteria.
 Some have additional benefits, such as helping our immune systems to work better.
 Investigating the ways in which gut bacteria affect the body is a very active area of scientific research.

 Adding useful bacteria to the large intestine may be beneficial.
 This is the idea behind the use of probiotic supplements and the addition of probiotics to foods and drinks.
 "Probiotics" are microbes that are thought to support our lives.

 Some exciting evidence shows the importance of a healthy microbiome in the large intestine.
-In some serious and debilitating cases of a Clostridium difficile gut infection, the medical administration of a fecal transplant has been extremely helpful.
+In some serious and debilitating cases of a Clostridium difficile gut infection, the medical administration of a fecal transplant has been very helpful.
 The feces is obtained from someone who is healthy and has a normal collection of intestinal flora.
-The normal bacteria multiply and overcome the effects of the harmful one.
+The normal bacteria multiply in the recipient's intestine and overcome the effects of the harmful one.

 Genetic Engineering in E. coli